Turro75/MyMinUI/README.md

 retroarch is ignored for now.
 I've added a specific pak for NDS, PSP, N64 and Dreamcast that run the standalone emulator available in ArkOS.
 Those are also a good example for everyone who want extending the running systems, as said above everything running in ArkOS run in MyMinUI.
 The PWR button is monitored by ArkOS so I decided to ignore it, to shutdown the handheld hold the menu button for at least 2 seconds, at release it will shutdown.
+For this I had to create a new (not accelerated) video driver, as the SDL2 rendering engine used in MinUI does not perform very well on many arcades and in some demanding PS1 games.

+Taking profit of the experience done during the port to the SJGAM M21 I applied a similar solution that allows full speed in most systems/games tested (i.e. PS1 BR2 runs easily at 60fps).

 ## Release 01/12/2024
 ALL: Added DosBox-pure, TyrQuake, Atari 2600 cores